 A shout out to Manly Food Co-op, who are our special guests at the next Solar My House session on October 27th at 6.30pm.
-The Co-op is a bit of an inspiration for me — a community organisation which has survived many challenges, not least, adapting their entire business to socially-distanced and online shopping on a week’s notice back in March.
+The Co-op is a bit of an inspiration for me.
+It has survived many challenges.
+In March 2020, for example, it adapted the entire business to socially-distanced and online shopping on a week’s notice.
 You can now shop in person, or online, then pick up your goodies from their shop on Wentworth Street.
 It’s just down the street from Coles, next to one of the pedestrian entrances to the Wentworth Street Municipal carpark.

 October’s Solar My House session is still on Covid-safe Zoom, but inspiration for my BYO drinks and nibbles comes from the yummy selection of locally-produced, organic, plastic-free produce stocked at the Co-op.

 Sophisticated attendees could try Pickled cucumbers with seaweed and sesame.
 Or chocoholics (er, guilty as charged) might go straight for Chocolate popcorn.
-The great thing about all the Co-op recipes is that all ingredients are available in the shop, and they’re all packaging free and mostly organic, locally-sourced and competitively priced.
+The great thing about all the Co-op recipes is that all ingredients are available in the shop.
+They’re packaging free and mostly organic, locally-sourced and competitively priced.
 For example, their certified organic milk is only $1.95 a litre.
 Although you do need to bring your own bottle or jug!

 Non-MFC-members are welcome to join us for Solar My House on October 27 but places are limited, so book your spot.
 Or, even better, join MFC (it’s only $5 and you’ll get that back in your 10% discount) and grab some good things to eat while you find out about renewable energy, rooftop solar, rebates, batteries and more.